Highlights from the Ratings and Financial Report for BHP Group (BBL)

-BHP Group (NYSE:BBL) went down by -2.24% from its latest closing price compared to the recent 1-year high of $68.04.
-The company’s stock price has collected -11.72% of loss in the last five trading sessions.
-Press Release reported on 08/23/21 that Millennial Signs Option Agreement for the Cerro Colorado Ag-Au Project in Pima County, Arizona, USA
+BHP Group (NYSE:BBL) went up by 0.21% from its latest closing price compared to the recent 1-year high of $68.04.
+The company’s stock price has collected -9.70% of loss in the last five trading sessions.
+Press Release reported on 09/21/21 that Luminex Announces Results of Shareholder Meeting

 Is It Worth Investing in BHP Group (NYSE :BBL) Right Now?